iMattPro/abbc3/README.md

 ## Requirements
 * phpBB 3.1-dev or higher
 * PHP 5.3.3 or higher
-* Javascript is required by this MOD.
+* Javascript is required by this extension.

 ## License
 [GNU General Public License v2](http://opensource.org/licenses/GPL-2.0)